makrai/notes/xue2010-mt5-massively-multiling-text2text.md

 * three variants of these tasks:
   * “zero-shot”, where the model is fine-tuned only on English data,
   * “translate-train”, adding machine translations from English into each target
-  * “inlanguage multitask”, training on gold data in all target languages.
-For
+  * “inlanguage multitask”, training on gold data in all target languages
   * refer to Hu+ (2020) for further details on these benchmarks
 * five model sizes:
   * Small (≈ 300M params), Base (580M), Large (1.2B), XL (3.7B), and XXL (13B)